pacroy/microk8s-azure-vm/README.md

 1. Go to [Terraform Cloud](https://app.terraform.io/) and create a new workspace.

-2. Choose `Version control workflow`.
+2. Choose `CLI-driven workflow`.

-3. Choose GitHub and select this repository.

-4. Name your workspace and click `Create workspace`.
+3. Name your workspace and click `Create workspace`.

-5. Click `Go to workspace overview`.

-6. Click `Configure variables` or go to tab `Variables`.
+4. Go to tab `Variables`.

-7. Add the following Terraform variables:
+5. Add the following Terraform variables:

     Variable | Description
     ---|---